Lallassu/spinc/README.md

 ## Screenshots
 ![alt tag](https://raw.github.com/lallassu/spinc/master/theme1.png)

+The theme is possible to configure in spinc.theme file.
 ## Use
 If you don't want to build form source.
 Just download "MacOS/spinc" (Mac) or "Linux/spinc" (Linux).